 A Strategic Action Framework for Multipurpose Prevention Technologies Combining Contraceptive Hormones and Antiretroviral Drugs to Prevent Pregnancy

-- Bethany Young Holt, PhD, MPH, BS
+- Bethany Young Holt, PhD, MPH

 - Laura Dellplain, Mitchell D. Creinin, Kevin J. Peine,Joseph Romano & Anke Hemmerling

 Multipurpose prevention technologies (MPTs) are an innovative class of products that deliver varied combinations of human immunodeficiency virus (HIV) prevention, other sexually transmitted infection (STI) prevention, and contraception.
 Combining separate strategies for different indications into singular prevention products can reduce the stigma around HIV and STI prevention, improve acceptability of and adherence to more convenient products, and be more cost-effective by addressing overlapping risks.

 This article outlines a strategic action framework developed as an outcome of a series of expert meetings held between 2014 and 2016.
 The meetings focused on identifying opportunities and challenges for MPTs that combine hormonal contraception (HC) with antiretroviral drugs into single products.
 The framework aims to present an actionable strategy, by addressing key research gaps and outlining the key areas for progress, to guide current and future HC MPT development.